I try not to make grand declarations of goals and plans for the new year.

 - Watch rubbish TV and re-runs I’ve seen a hundred times already

 - Spend longer than 50 minutes at a time at the computer

 - ‘Fill’ spare time with a chore

-It could go on, this list.
-Already though, just by writing and reading it, the days seem much wider.
-More spacious, with room for me to pick from the table of delicious possibilities and intentions for the coming year.
+It could go on, this list, and yet already the days feel more spacious, with room for me to pick from the table of delicious possibilities and intentions for the coming year.